George Eastman Museum: Moving image collection

 The George Eastman Museum Motion Picture Collection is one of the major moving image archives in the United States.
 It was established in 1949 by the first curator of film, James Card (1915–2000) who helped to build the George Eastman Museum as a leading force in the field with holdings of over 25,000 titles and a collection of stills, posters and papers with over 3 million artifacts.
 The George Eastman Museum's collection includes the complete moving-image works of William Kentridge.

 George Eastman Legacy Collection

 This collection includes George Eastman's house and the George Eastman Archive and Study Center.
 Opened in April 1999, the George Eastman Archive and Study Center contains Eastman's personal possessions and documents pertaining to Kodak's early history.
 It has over half a million items within its climate controlled vault.
 The archive is accessible from the second floor of the house.
 Items within the house itself include fragments of Eastman's coffin, a mounted elephant head, and an Aeolian pipe organ.

 Fire

-On May 30, 1978, a two-alarm fire affecting four buildings resulted in the loss of some rare movie films and still photographs in the collection, though not as bad as originally feared.
+On May 30, 1978, a two-alarm fire affecting four buildings resulted in the loss of some rare movie films and still photographs in the collection, including the original negatives to the pre-1951 MGM cartoons, though not as bad as originally feared.